dplanitzer/Serena/README.md

 The following hardware is supported at this time:

+* Amiga 500, 600, 1200 and 2000 with at least 1MB and a 68030 accelerator installed
-* Amiga 2000, 3000 and 4000 motherboards
+* Amiga 3000 and 4000
 * Newer than the original chipsets work, but their specific features are not used
 * Motorola 68030, 68040 and 68060 CPU.
 Note that the CPU has to be at least a 68030 class CPU
 * Motorola 68881 and 68882 FPU
-* Standard Commodore Amiga floppy drive
+* Commodore Amiga floppy disk drive
 * Zorro II and Zorro III memory expansion boards

 ## Getting Started